From our family to yours...

 Is there an alternative to water-chilling?
 Yes, it's air-chilling and the Europeans have been doing it for decades, but it still hasn't quite caught on yet in North America.
 Probably because it's more expensive.
 Most slaughter facilities in Canada and the US still use the water-chilling method.

-But we've gone with an organic processing facility which uses the air-chilling method and we're glad we did.
+But our government-inspected certified organic / certified humane processing facility uses the air-chilling method, resulting in a superior product.
 Air-chilled chicken results in several benefits which we believe make it worth the extra expense.
 Here's why:

 Our chicken is not only air-chilled but is also certified organic, soy-free, and certified humane.